Visual Content Marketing Strategy

 For starters, a strategic social media campaign will be extremely bareboned without solid content to back it up.
 Content is a critical part of any social media and digital PR campaign today for doctors.
 At least 2/3 of your outbound social media posts should include backlinks to content that is generated by your company or private practice that lives on your web site.

 According to digital marketing expert Neil Patel, brands who succeed at content marketing experience 7.8 times more site traffic than companies who are not crafting compelling, valuable content.

 This 8% increase in eye traffic on your brand is one of the many reasons why every doctor should create a digital footprint and integrated content marketing strategy.
-A well thought-out content strategy helps prospects find you when they are looking for your services.
+A well-thought-out content marketing strategy helps prospects find you when they are looking for your services.
 It also helps your bottom line if your content answers sales questions that representatives previously answered by phone.